hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 functionalities enabled with this package can be found [here]({{page.root}}/reference/#package-USER-OMP).

-Generally, one can expect 5-20% performance boost when using this package either in serial.
+Generally, one can expect 5-20% performance boost when using this package even in serial!
 You should always test to figure out what the optimal number of OpenMP threads to use for a particular simulation is.
-Generally, the package gives better performance when used for lower numbers of threads, for example 2-4.
+Typically, the package gives better performance when used for lower numbers of threads, for example 2-4.
 It is important to remember that the MPI implementation in LAMMPS is so robust that you may almost always expect this to be more effective than using OpenMP on multi-core CPUs.